Axion-Like Electrophilic Portal for Pion Dark Matter: The electrophilic ALP portal

 The Boltzmann equation described above relies on the crucial assumption that the dark pions remain in thermal equilibrium with the SM bath at least until DM freeze-out, such that both sectors share the same temperature $T$.
 This requires the presence of an explicit portal between the dark sector and the SM.
 In its absence, number changing processes within the dark sector would modify the evolution of the dark sector temperature and the corresponding dark pion population.

-The portal is not unique and many options have been investigated: Ref.~\cite{Hochberg:2015vrg} studied a dark photon portal (see also~\cite{Katz:2020ywn,Garcia-Cely:2025flv}), while Refs.~\cite{Kamada:2017tsq,Hochberg:2018rjs} discuss a pseudo-scalar particle $a$ coupled to dark pions and photons.
+The portal is not unique and many options have been investigated: Ref.~\cite{Hochberg:2015vrg} studied a dark photon portal (see also~\cite{Katz:2020ywn,Garcia-Cely:2025flv}), while Refs.~\cite{Kamada:2017tsq,Hochberg:2018rjs} discuss a pseudo-scalar particle $a$ coupled to dark pions and photons\footnote{In Refs.~\cite{Davighi:2024zip,Davighi:2025awm}, a topological portal between the dark and the visible sectors was considered.}.
 More specifically, in Ref.~\cite{Kamada:2017tsq} $a$ must have roughly the same mass as the dark pion, $m_a\simeq m_\pi$, so that the DM cosmological evolution is dominated by semi-annihilations $\pi \pi\to \pi a$ rather than $3\pi\to2\pi$ processes.
 This assumption is relaxed in Ref.~\cite{Hochberg:2018rjs} where $a$ keeps the dark sector and the SM in thermal equilibrium as long as $100\text{ MeV}\lesssim m_a<m_\pi$.

 In this paper, we reconsider the pseudo-scalar portal scenario, under the assumption that the pseudo-scalar particle is electrophilic, i.e., it only couples to electrons~\cite{Eberhart:2025lyu}\footnote{A leptophilic pseudo-scalar portal has been considered in Ref.~\cite{Armando:2023zwz} in the case of fermionic dark matter.
 A pseudo-scalar portal for scalar dark matter has also been investigated in~\cite{DEramo:2025xef}.}.